Rabbi Shergill: Musical style

 Shergill's principal contribution to music lies in the use of Punjabi — which previously had a reputation similar to that of either Bhangra or traditional folk — to create acoustic rock-based ballads, providing a new musical perspective to this language.
 And with his poetic, socially relevant lyrics and an adult alternative sound, Shergill instantly connected with an urban crowd who loved him for his genuine and original approach to his songs.
 His songs are deeply philosophical and blend archaic, almost lost, Punjabi phrases into more recent Indian rock music.

 Shergill's music has been inspired by Rock as well as Sufi and Punjabi folk music.
 His favourite musicians include Bruce Springsteen, Led Zeppelin, Aerosmith and Jimmy Page.
 He has also worked with award-winning mix engineer Gustavo Celis, who helped him out with some tracks for his album III.
 "Working with Celis — who has worked with artists including Beyonce, Shakira and Ricky Martin — was an amazing experience," he says.

 Personal life

-Shergill's father was a Sikh preacher and his mother is a college principal and also a Punjabi poet.
-He has four sisters.
-He is an alumnus of Guru Harkrishan Public School, India Gate and University of Delhi.
-After college, he went for further studies at the Fore School of Management but dropped out a year later.
+Rabbi has four sisters.
 His sister Gagan Gill is a well known Hindi poet.
-Shergill publicly supported Aam Aadmi Party led by Arvind Kejriwal attending a rally in support of the party in 2013 Delhi Legislative Assembly election.